PierreMauger/R-Type/README.md

 - Download/build [Boost Asio](https://think-async.com/Asio/)
 - Build the `r-type_client` and `r-type_server` executables (.exe on Windows) using those libraries

+You can also just download the installer from the release tab in github.

 ## 🎮 Usage

 One person has to start `r-type_server` to be the server host and can also start `r-type_client` to be a player.